banrovegrie/qosf-task-1/README.md

-# qosf-mentorship
+### About

-Solutions to QOSF Mentorship Screening Tasks (Cohort 4)
+This repo contains solutions to QOSF Mentorship Screening Tasks (Cohort 4).